USC Registration Department

 When I attempt to add a class by Web registration, the system tells me that I have a time conflict with another class.
 I have made special arrangements with one of the instructors to miss five minutes of one class.
 What can I do?

-If you are a graduate student, you can go to the Registration Building and request enrollment in the two courses in person.
+If you are a graduate student, you can go to the Trojan Hall 101 building and request enrollment in the two courses in person.
 If you are an undergraduate student, you must obtain written approval for the time conflict from the instructors in the two courses.
 You must print the Time Conflict Form and take it to both instructors.
-As soon as the instructors approve your enrollment, please take the form to the Registration building.
+As soon as the instructors approve your enrollment, please take the form to the Trojan Hall 101 building.
 We will enroll you in the courses approved on the Time Conflict Form.
-You must resolve this in person with an operator at the Registration Building.
+You must resolve this in person with an operator at the Trojan Hall 101 building.
 Only a registration staff member has the ability to override this problem.

 What is tuition refund insurance and what are the benefits?